Watertown Wolves: Wolves

 The franchise was sold again in 2020 with entrepreneur Andreas Johansson as majority owner and league commissioner Don Kirnan staying on in a minority role.
 The team then brought back Brent Clarke as head coach for the 2020–21 season.
 With the ongoing restrictions amidst the pandemic, the FPHL announced that the Elmira Enforcers and Watertown would be the only two teams to start the season on February 3, 2021.
 The two teams played three exhibition games at the end of January before heading to Watertown for the start of their Summit Series.
 However, the game was cancelled with the Wolves awarded a forfeit win due to a pregame altercation after an Elmira player attempted to enter the Wolves locker room, leading to the police being called to the arena.
 The altercation led to the entire 16-game February series between the two teams to be cancelled.
 When the FPHL launched the rest of the 2020–21 season on February 19, the Wolves opted to not participate in the season due to ice unavailability in their arena during the spring.

 The team returned to play for the 2021–22 season and won their second championship by beating Columbus in three games of a best-of-three series as Lane King won it in the second overtime of the decisive game.

-After the season, Andreas Johansson sold the team to local businessman Tyler Weese to give local ownership to the team.
+After the season, Andreas Johansson sold the team to 4 investors to give local ownership to the team.
 The Wolves unveiled new jerseys and a new color scheme to their logo prior to the 2022–23 season.
 In August 2022, Brent Clarke was named Head Coach of the Knoxville Ice Bears.
 Team President Curtis Mosely would take over as General Manager, while former defenseman Justin Coachman, a member of the 2018 and 2022 championship teams would be the team's next head coach.
+Moseley stepped down in 2023, and would be replaced by team captain Charlie Pens Jr. as GM.

+On December 19, 2024, the Wolves announced that they had relieved Charlie Pens, Jr. of duties as head coach.
+Justin Coachman would assume all duties immediately.